godspeedtalent/battlemap-bot/README.md

 This is a full-stack Node.js application that simulates a Discord bot for managing tabletop battle maps.
 The project is split into a backend API built with Express and MongoDB and a frontend built with React and TailwindCSS.

+**Note:** The project now relies on the latest package versions and works best with Node.js 18 or later.

 ## Project Structure

 - `backend` – Express server, MongoDB models, and RESTful routes